 The SCA is a participatory group.
 Many debate whether the SCA is like a Live Action Role Play.
 There are some aspects that are similar, but the SCA is really not a LARP.
 No one is required to act in character or play out a role.

 You may hear the SCA referred to as a game, however, because it is fun!
 Members sometimes refer to participation as “playing.”
-But, with 50 years of our own history behind us, the Society is so much more than a game, or even the backyard party it started as.
-The Society has also grown a rich culture with traditions of its own.
+But, with 50 years of our own history behind us, the Society is so much more than a game, or even the backyard party it started as in Berkeley, CA. The Society has also grown a rich culture with traditions of its own.

 What do I wear?